 Hard Cartilage Damage and Arthroscopic Chondroplasty

-An elbow chondroplasty is an arthroscopic procedure to smooth out damaged hard cartilage.
-A surgical instrument is used to remove fraying or flapped hard cartilage and smooth down the remaining tissue.
+An elbow chondroplasty is an arthroscopic procedure that removes fraying or flapped hard cartilage and smooths down the remaining tissue.
 After this procedure, you are often placed in a sling for comfort and can begin to wean from this as you tolerate.
 Your surgeon will tell your family exactly what your restrictions are after surgery.